SongtaoLiu0823/SongtaoLiu0823.github.io/README.md

 Email: skl5761@psu.edu

 Hi, this is Songtao.
-I'm currently a Ph.D. candidate at Penn State.
+I'm currently a Ph.D. candidate working with by Prof. Peng Liu at Penn State.
 I received my B.S. in Computer Science and Data Science from Fudan University.

 My research focuses on scalable and efficient discrete generative modeling, with an emphasis on developing algorithms that reduce inference cost and solve diverse problems across domains such as language.